cvanaret/Uno/README.md

 ## Credits

-The theoretical abstract framework for unifying nonlinearly constrained optimization was developed by [Charlie Vanaret](https://github.com/cvanaret/) (Argonne National Laboratory & Zuse-Institut Berlin) and [Sven Leyffer](https://wiki.mcs.anl.gov/leyffer/index.php/Sven_Leyffer) (Argonne National Laboratory).
+The theoretical unification framework was developed by [Charlie Vanaret](https://github.com/cvanaret/) (Argonne National Laboratory & Zuse-Institut Berlin) and [Sven Leyffer](https://wiki.mcs.anl.gov/leyffer/index.php/Sven_Leyffer) (Argonne National Laboratory).
 The interfaces and continuous integration infrastructure for Uno were developed and are maintained by [Alexis Montoison](https://github.com/amontoison) (Argonne National Laboratory) and Charlie Vanaret.
 Uno itself was designed and implemented by Charlie Vanaret.
 It is released under the [MIT license](LICENSE).